armaanPy/CronosPOSChainNode/README.md

 ## Software upgrades with minimal downtime

 ## Issues faced

-TO DO: make this section more neat
+* Along the way there were many issues that were created with the implementation of this deployment, I have listed these below along with the steps I took to resolve them.

-- sed commands had quotes within them which were breaking the entire command, therefore had to use the YAML literal block string syntax to not have to escape any quotes.
+1. The sed commands to update minimum gas price to stop transaction spamming and modify the configuration of persistent_peers and create_empty_blocks_intervals had quotes within them which were breaking the application.yml YAML syntax, I therefore had to use the YAML literal block string syntax to not have to escape any quotes.

-- when trying to reach the public IP of the terraform provisioned host I was getting an error that "Permissions 0664 for 'crypt0def1.pem' are too open." therefore had to ensure that my key was not publicly viewable by running chmod 400 crypt0def1.pem
+2. When trying to reach the Public IP of the Terraform provisioned host I was getting an error that "Permissions 0664 for 'crypt0def1.pem' are too open."
+Therefore I had to ensure that my key was not publicly viewable by running chmod 400 crypt0def1.pem.

-- TASK [Run security package updates.]
-fatal: [16.163.242.145]: FAILED! => {"changed": false, "msg": "No package matching 'update' found available, installed or updated", "rc": 126, "results": ["No package matching 'update' found available, installed or updated"]} therefore used yum: name=* state=latest
+3. On attempt to update all the packages on the Linux box I faced the following error {"changed": false, "msg": "No package matching 'update' found available, installed or updated"} to resolve this I had to make changes to the Ansible-playbook and I instead used "yum: name=* state=latest" in the task to update, and this resolved it.

-- Unable to pass or fail step where I need to verify the sha256sum checksum of the crypto genesis.json is "OK".
-Tried using an expect response and logging the output under a debug task but no success therefore just implemented the command itself without any validation (pretty useless)
+4. I was unable to pass or fail step where I need to verify the sha256sum checksum of the crypto genesis.json is "OK".
+I tried using an expect response and logging the output under a debug task but to no avail therefore I implemented a shell check in the Ansible script and advised to run the playbook in verbose mode so you can see the status of this verification.

-- Ansible script would create directorys but failed in starting up the node due to error "~/.chain-maind/config/genesis.json" does not exist, therefore after thorough investigation I found that the ~/chain-maind/ directory only generates after you run a command, so I ran the ./bin/chain-maind version command in the script to generate it.
-A better update to the crypto.org documentation would be to generate this hidden file after you extract the binary from github.
-HOWEVER, ansible shell and command files would not generate this file... therefore had to push .chain-maind to git and have the file copied over to remote via ansible-playbook
+5. The Ansible script would create directories but failed in starting up the node due to the error ""~/.chain-maind/config/genesis.json" does not exist", therefore after thorough investigation I found that the ~/.chain-maind/ directory only generates after you run a command, so I ran the ./bin/chain-maind version command in the script to generate it.
+This step worked when deploying manually, however when I implemented a task in the Ansible script to run the version comand to generate the .chain-maind directory, it would still not generate.
+Therefore I had to implement a step in the Ansible playbook that would copy the directory from local and shift it to the remote provisioned host.

-- Ansible job would not end as it was continuously running through the node script, so started it in background and outputted log to another file.
+6. The Ansible job would not end as it was continuously running through the chain-maind script, so I made Ansible start it in background and output the log to another file.